 Following a seminar format, contemporary and ethical issues in the biological and chemical sciences will be reviewed and discussed.
-Also, a study of the bibliographic resources available to gain access to the technical literature of science will be conducted.
-Each student will compile an annotated bibliography on a selected topic from the primary and secondary literature.
-Prerequisite: Senior standing in chemistry.
-(Fall)
+Also, a study of the bibliographic

-CH499 Senior Seminar II - Senior Science Report 1 credit

-Development of oral and written skills needed for presenting a technical scientific report.
-Each student will write a technical review paper on a selected topic and present their topic in a seminar forum to a jury of their peers and invited guests.
-Prerequisite: CH498.
-Writing Intensive (Spring)
+CH499Senior Seminar II - Senior Science Report1 creditDevelopment of oral and written skills needed for presenting a technical scientificreport.
+Each student will write a technical review paper on a selected topic andpresent their topic in a seminar forum to a jury of their peers and invited guests.Prerequisite: CH498.
+(Writing Intensive.)
+(Spring)